nomadkaraoke/kj-nomad/ARCHITECTURE.md

 - Auto-fade when next song begins
 - Separate filler music library management

+### 4.4 Tipping Engine (Online Mode Only)

+**Goal:** Facilitate and encourage tipping to provide a revenue stream for both KJs and the platform.

+**Components:**
+- **Payment Processor Integration (Stripe Connect):** Utilize Stripe Connect to manage the entire lifecycle of funds.
+This includes:
+    - **Onboarding KJs:** A flow for KJs to connect their bank accounts securely.
+    - **Processing Charges:** Accepting payments from singers using various methods (Cards, PayPal, Venmo, Cash App Pay).
+    - **Holding Funds:** Aggregating funds for a session.
+    - **Automated Payouts:** Triggering nightly payouts to KJs via Direct Deposit (ACH) or to a debit card.
+- **Tipping Configuration API:** Endpoints for KJs to manage tipping settings (e.g., enable/disable features, set minimum tip amounts, configure raffle prizes, manage payout settings).
+- **Real-time Event Bus:** Utilize the existing WebSocket (Durable Objects) infrastructure to broadcast tipping events instantly (e.g., a singer has tipped, display the 'heart' icon).
+- **State Management:** Extend the session state to include tipping information, such as which singers have tipped and raffle entries.
+- **Queue Management Logic:** The existing `songQueue.ts` will need to be enhanced with logic to handle the reordering of singers based on "Tip to Skip" events, while respecting any fairness rules configured by the KJ.

+**Data Flow:**
+1. **Singer UI:** Presents tipping options during song request.
+2. **Cloudflare Worker:** Receives tokenized payment information from the singer's client.
+3. **Payment Gateway (Stripe):** The Worker securely communicates with the payment gateway to process the charge.
+4. **Durable Object:** Upon successful payment, the Worker notifies the session's Durable Object.
+5. **Broadcast:** The Durable Object broadcasts the `tip_received` event to all connected clients (Admin, Players).
+6. **Client UIs:** Player screens update to show the 'heart' icon; Admin UI updates with tipping analytics.

 ## 5. Implementation Roadmap

 ### Phase 1: Infrastructure & Landing Page ✅ **COMPLETED**